 Description

 We will collect data on contributions to congressional candidates from the 2004-2014 general elections, separated by industry.
 Data for 2012 and 2014, for election winners, will be obtained using Opensecrets’ get Legislators and candIndustry APIs.
-Data for 2004-2010 election winners and losers, and for 2012-2014 election losers, will be obtained by scraping Opensecrets.org.
+Data for 2004-2014 election winners and loserswill be obtained by scraping Opensecrets.org.
 Opensecrets gets this data from the FEC.
+Both the API and scraping were used since the API provided more attributes per candidate-year combination data than could be scraped.

 Issues

-Missing data on some candidates from 2012-2014 (6 total) due to a glitch in Opensecrets’ data collection – they have been notified of the glitch but fixes have not yet been made.
+Missing data on some candidates from 2012-2014 (6 total) in the API data due to a glitch in Opensecrets’ data collection – they have been notified of the glitch but fixes have not yet been made.

-Some of the names in the scraped data did not extract cleanly – names with accents presented a problem when brought into Python.
+Some of the names in the scraped data did not extract cleanly – names with accents presented an encoding problem when brought into Python.
 This may cause issues when we merge our data.

-The scraped data includes all industries from which a candidate received at least $200 in a single contribution, while the data from the API only includes the top 10 industries that donated to the candidate, measured by aggregate contributions.
+The scraped data includes all industries from which a candidate received at least $200 in a single contribution, while the data from the API only includes the top 10 industries that donated to the candidate, measured by aggregate contributions (ties at 10th contributor retained).

 Election Results